Create a Complex Reactor Script

 Item Manufactured (1/4)

-When an item is created, it will have an action of type _created
+When an item is created, it has an action of type _created

-created on it to record this event in its lifecycle.
-This action will contain metadata to set up the region rules in its customFields
+to record this event in its lifecycle.
+This action contains metadata to set up the region rules in its customFields

 .
-Such an action will look like below (the destination in this case is France):
+Such an action looks like the example below (the destination, in this case, is France):

 {